N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying number of lines containing a pattern in a file
+displaying lines containing a pattern and 3 lines after it